How to Prevent Mold in Garages (Moisture Control for Tools, Storage, and Walls)

 Summer humidity can be harder to notice than obvious wetness from rain or snow, but it is still one of the most common reasons garages develop mold-prone conditions.

-Some garage mold problems improve with better habits, airflow, and humidity control, but others continue returning because the moisture issue is larger than the garage routine itself.
-When mold, musty odor, or dampness keeps showing up despite preventive changes, the problem may involve deeper moisture conditions in the structure or the surrounding environment.
+Some garage mold problems improve with better habits, airflow, and humidity control.
+Others keep returning because the moisture source is larger than normal garage use.
+If mold, musty odor, or dampness keeps showing up despite preventive changes, check for water entry, hidden wall moisture, drainage issues, or repeated condensation in the same area.

 Repeated Mold Growth